almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/cookbook/loadedhashbrowns.md

 * Close waffle iron lid and let cook for 10-15 minutes.
 The thicker the layer of hash browns, the longer it will take to cook.
 * Once the hash browns are done cooking, remove them from the waffle iron.

+## Other Notes

+* Hash browns were difficult to remove from the waffle iron because of the grooves in the waffle iron.
+* Be sure to use cooking spray before adding the food.
+It will make removing the cooked items easier.